Rally launches fan community cryptocurrency with Grammy winner Portugal.The Man

 How Rally works

-The coins benefit not only creators, but also the fans as well.
+The coins benefit not only creators but also the fans as well, Rally claims.
 They could invest in coins or collect them.
 They can hold onto them as they rise in value, and then sell them for a profit.
 The Brand Coin is targeted at brands, celebrities, and crypto influencers.

 Instead of issuing a cryptocurrency, however, the company — or rather, the community-governed project that was founded by Chou — enables creators and brands to issue their own cryptocurrencies.
 They can use these tokens to reward fans, get them more excited, and build stronger communities.
 On the influencer side, Rally created Taki, where the tokens can be used to generate income as creators interact with fans.